 The letter will explain how the employee can provide more information to help us determine the appropriate number of withholding exemptions.
 We’ll give the employee some time before the lock-in rate is effective to submit a new Form W-4 and a statement supporting the claims made on it.
 The employee must send the Form W-4 and the statement to the IRS address at the bottom of this webpage.

 If an employer no longer has to submit Forms W-4 claiming complete exemption from withholding or claiming more than 10 allowances, how does the IRS determine adequate withholding?

-We‘re more effectively using information in our records and reported on Form W-2 wage statements to ensure that employees have enough federal income tax withheld.
+We‘re more effectively using information in our records and reported on Form W-2 wage statements to ensure employees have enough federal income tax withheld.

 After I lock in withholding on an employee, what do I do if I receive a revised Form W-4 from the employee?

-As an employer who has received a modification letter (Letter 2808C) from the Withholding Compliance Program, do I wait for another 60 days to change the marital status or number of allowances as indicated in the modification letter?
+As an employer who has received a modification letter (Letter 2808C) from the Withholding Compliance Program, do I wait another 60 days to change the marital status or number of allowances as indicated in the modification letter?

 Our employees can submit or change their Forms W-4 on line.
 How can I prevent them from changing their Forms W-4 after the IRS has locked them in?

 You must block employees we have locked-in from using an on-line Form W-4 system to decrease their withholding.